ksahlin/IsoCon/README.md

 Runs only the statistical filtering of candidates.

 ```
-isocon_nontargeted pipeline -fl_reads <flnc.fasta> -outfolder </path/to/output> -candidates <candidate_transcripts.fa>  [--ccs </path/to/filename.ccs.bam>]
+IsoCon pipeline -fl_reads <flnc.fasta> -outfolder </path/to/output> -candidates <candidate_transcripts.fa>  [--ccs </path/to/filename.ccs.bam>]
 ```
-Observe that `candidate_transcripts.fa` does not have to come from isocon_nontargeted's error correction algorithm.
+Observe that `candidate_transcripts.fa` does not have to come from IsoCon's error correction algorithm.
 For example, this could either be a set of already validated transcripts to which one would like to see if they occur in the CCS reads, or they could be Illumina (or in other ways) corrected CCS reads.

 ### Parameters

 ```
-    $ isocon_nontargeted pipeline --help
+    $ IsoCon pipeline --help
 usage: Pipeline for obtaining non-redundant haplotype specific transcript isoforms using PacBio IsoSeq reads. pipeline
        [-h] -fl_reads FL_READS -outfolder OUTFOLDER [--ccs CCS]
        [--verbose] [--neighbor_search_depth NEIGHBOR_SEARCH_DEPTH]